Our mission, principles, and terms

 Helping others

 Mr. Rogers told us that when times are bad, we can look for the helpers.
-Well, times are bad in rock now… so why aren’t there more helpers?
+Well, times are bad in rock now… so the Bobtail Yearlings promise to be helpers!

 Our band terms